Noise Levels in Bank Square, Waltham, MA | Find Quiet Neighborhoods With Our Sound Map

 Normal conversation an arm’s length away

-Eastern Bank Square sounds about 39% louder than Western Bank Square to the human ear, a 4.8 dBA gap.
+To the human ear, noise in central Bank Square sounds about 18% louder than in northeastern Bank Square, a 2.4 dBA gap.
 Every 10 dBA roughly doubles perceived loudness.
 Within any of these directions, two homes a quarter mile apart can still differ by 10 or more dBA depending on how close they sit to a major highway.

 How far back from do you need to be?